 Waste Delivery & Storage

-The waste delivery areas are otherwise known as the waste tip bunker.
-Refuse trucks dump the waste and it is stored until the grabber crane moves the waste into the furnace.
-Within this area, there are many different types of waste materials accumulating which poses several dangers.
-Not only does it smell bad, there is a huge danger of the build-up of hazardous gases which are dangerous to people but also increases the risk of damage to the site.
+Refuse trucks dump the waste at the waste tip bunker and it is stored until the grabber crane moves the waste into the furnace.
+There are many different types of waste materials accumulating which poses several dangers.

 Hazardous Gas Safety

 Within the waste delivery and storage areas, fixed gas detectors are installed to continuously monitor the risk of oxygen depletion, Carbon Monoxide (CO) and combustible gases.